arthurstomp/vial-qmk/readme.md

 Rename `silakka54_arthurstomp.uf2` to `silakka54_arthurstomp_right.uf2`

+Now you can use your file manager to drag `silakka54_arthurstomp_right.uf2` into your right half of the keyboard.
+For that open 2 file manager windows, one in this repo another ready for opening a external device.
+Disconnect the right half, hold the BOOT button, then reconnect it and release the BOOT button - that sets the micro-controller to be in boot mode add appear in your file_explorer.

-Flash it using `qmk` - `qmk flash -kb silakka54 -km arthurstomp -bl uf2-split-right ./silakka54_arthurstomp_right.u2`.
+> Flashing through CLI: Flash it using `qmk` - `qmk flash -kb silakka54 -km arthurstomp -bl uf2-split-right ./silakka54_arthurstomp_right.u2`.
 After executing this command you will need to connect to the right half in booloader mode - without the half connect, hold the boot button and connect the cable.

 ## Supported Keyboards